enqueuezero/site/algorithms/murmur-hash.md

 The Pelikan is a framework of the cache server.
 It yields a replacement of Twemcache, a Memcached-like server with ultra-low memory overhead, etc.

-The reason of twitter/pelikan using MurmurHash is the performance.
+The reason for Pelikan using MurmurHash is the performance is much better.

 ### Nginx